bartvollebregt/Wild-Rydes-Serverless/README.md

 This application is based on the Wild Rydes tutorial for a serverless application by Connor Leech:
 [http://connorleech.info/](http://connorleech.info/blog/Tutorial-for-building-a-Web-Application-with-Amazon-S3-Lambda-DynamoDB-and-API-Gateway/)

-It features so cool stuff to act as an example for:
+It features some cool stuff to act as an example for:
  - Authentication with Cognito UserPools
  - Website fully hostable in S3
  - Backend calls through API Gateway -> Lambda (-> DynamoDB)